Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 • Harder to predict total annual cost

-• Fee grows with rent even if service level doesn't change
+• Fee grows with rent even if service level does not change

-• Some companies charge % of gross rent even when not collected
+• Some companies charge a percentage of gross rent even when not collected

 ⚠️